-If the student does not complete all classes in which he/she is enrolled for the semester, federal regulations may require that the Office of Financial Aid return a portion, or the full amount, of the Federal Direct Parent PLUS Loan to the U.S. Department of Education.
+If the student does not complete all classes in which they are enrolled for the semester, federal regulations may require that the Office of Financial Aid return a portion or the full amount of the Federal Direct Parent PLUS Loan to the U.S. Department of Education.

 What if the Parent Defaults on the Federal Direct Parent PLUS Loan?

 Making loan payments on time is one of the easiest ways to demonstrate a good credit history.

 Parents who are experiencing difficulty in repaying the Federal Direct Parent PLUS Loan should immediately contact their loan servicer for free advice and assistance, including deferment and forbearance options.